Amon-10/doc-pipeline/README.md

 4. Merges all chunk summaries into one coherent final summary
 5. Emails the final summary to the user

 All of this happens asynchronously — the upload request returns immediately, and a `GET /status/:documentId` endpoint lets the client poll progress at any time.
+Every document is tied to the account that uploaded it; only that account can view its status.

 This exists because a synchronous request/response cycle can't reasonably handle a multi-minute, multi-step, externally-dependent workflow like this.
 A job queue lets each stage run independently, retry on failure, and scale separately from the others.